 Data sources:

-No drift net fishing in the ArcNet Area as of 2024 according to Global Fishing Watch (2022).
+No drift net fishing takes place in the ArcNet Area as of 2024 according to Global Fishing Watch (2022).

 FFR: Pole and Line Fishing

-Specific negative impacts include by-catch of non-target species and littering; however, the scale of these impacts is relatively small.
+Specific negative impacts include bycatch of non-target species and littering; however, the scale of these impacts is relatively small.
 If such a fishery is regulated it can be used in some protected areas and in adjacent seas.

-Examples: Poles and lines are used for halibut, salmon, cod, squid fishing in the Arctic.
+Examples: Poles and lines are used for halibut, salmon, cod, and squid fishing in the Arctic.
 It is used in the Bering and the Barents Seas and in the North Atlantic and is also used in Norway to catch mackerel.
 Rods are used for methods of fishing called jigging and trolling.